spe-uob/2020-HealthcareLake/docs/portfolio_b.md

 | Visit Occurence: columns | visit_occurrence_id, person_id, visit_concept_id, visit_start_datetime, visit_end_datetime, visit_type_concept_id, admitted_from_concept_id |

 ## Release Testing
 Our deployment pipeline includes policy tests to check the Terraform plan before proceeding to apply the changes.
 For example, we use Open Policy Agent to test that a specific database isn't deleted by the plan.
-This can help catch disasterous security blunders as well, such as leaving an S3 bucket open to the public.
+This can help catch disastrous security blunders as well, such as leaving an S3 bucket open to the public.
 We leveraged Terrascan - a tool that provides 500+ AWS security/compliance tests out-of-the-box and added this to our CI pipeline.

 To demonstrate our end-to-end testing, we chose the primary user story (API client / "The Data Simulation Team").
 | Test | Expect |